 - 📞 Phone Number: (915) 860-7777

 Speaking Rock Entertainment Center is in El Paso.
 It’s open 24 hours and has a little over 100 gaming machines, along with bingo games held five days a week.
-It’s a bit smaller than the other tribal casinos in Texas but still a great place for players in the area.
+It’s a bit smaller than the other tribal casinos in Texas but still a solid option for players in the area.

 Responsible Gambling in Texas